-Figure 11: Probability of punishment for given deviations from the group's average contribution.
+Figure 12: Probability of punishment for given deviations from the group's average contribution.
 The number above each bar indicates the absolute number of observations for that bar.
-The number of punishment cases for each bar are given by the probability of punishment times the number of observations for that bar.
+The number of punishment cases for each bar can be computed by the probability of punishment times the number of observations for that bar.